Design graphics & animations for your email marketing campaigns with PixTeller free banner creator.

 Accompany your CTA with suitable images that relate to the specified landing page.
 For example, if your CTA leads to a landing page for people to sign up to beta test a new product feature, include images of that feature around it.
 This both encourages people to click and keeps them on-page once they arrive.

 You don't even need to just focus on images in your CTAs.
 Simply using an attractive graphic is enough to give your CTA a visual makeover that ups your email marketing value.

 What would otherwise be flat and uninteresting in written form is made lively and engaging in the video.
-It lets you communicate a variety of messages, from customer testimonials and product explainers to founder Q&As and brand stories.
+It lets you communicate various messages, from customer testimonials and product explainers to founder Q&As and brand stories.

 Embedding video in emails is easy enough.
 Most email marketing systems offer easy video integrations built-in, and it's simple to copy and paste HTML from YouTube into an email.

 One visual aspect of email marketing that is often under-represented is branding.
-This encompasses a wide range of elements, including your logo, email themes, photography styles, and even your font.
+This encompasses various elements, including your logo, email themes, photography styles, and even your font.

 The key to nailing your visual branding in your email marketing (indeed, across all your channels) is brand guidelines.
 As a rule of thumb, these should include:

 The above should all be accompanied by examples to help illustrate them to new members of your team.
-Brand guidelines help every member of your team follow a clear visual identity when creating your email marketing — they build consistency and coherency, crucial elements of your branding strategy.
+Brand guidelines help every team member follow a clear visual identity when creating your email marketing - they build consistency and coherency, crucial elements of your branding strategy.

 Visual graphics such as charts, graphs, and infographics are excellent for delivering otherwise difficult or incomprehensible information to a layman audience.
 These are especially useful if you sell a complex product, such as a SaaS product, with benefits that are best explained through visual means.